Source: myoldhouseonline.com via Claire on Pinterest

 One of the most commented on aspects of my blog is my reading habit.
 For the past five years or so, I’ve been setting a goal to read 100 books a year, and handily breaking it each year without pushing myself — usually coming in around 115 or so.
 (See a look at the “top” 100 I read in 2011.)

-This year, though, I decided to make it a real goal, in the sense that I wanted to strive for a number that seemed a bit higher than what would happen naturally.
+In 2012, I decided to make it a real goal, in the sense that I wanted to strive for a number that seemed a bit higher than what would happen naturally.

 So I upped the ante to 150, and so far I’m on track, having finished 75 by early June.
 For a look at why I think I’ve been reading more this year, see this article on how my Kindle has changed my reading habits.